Skip to main content

 Spanish Immersion Program

 The Nueva Lengua Spanish Immersion Program takes place over four weeks between June and July at the Nueva Lengua Spanish School in Colombia.
 Students undergo an initial language proficiency assessment by the school and are placed in an intensive Spanish language curriculum based on their level which takes place during each morning session.
 In the afternoon, students will participate in focused, medical Spanish coursework and cultural immersion activities.
 Applications open in the winter of the first year.
 Coursework can be used towards eventual certification in medical Spanish.
-Students are provided a $1500 stipend towards costs of the program.

 Indigenous Health Elective: Peru’s Sacred Valley